subrato29/boilerplate-cypress-lookout/README.md

 Easy debugging
 Easy to write test case
 Well organized and easy maintenance
-No need to declare implicit or explicit wait for synchronization at test case level
+No need to declare implicit or explicit wait for synchronization at test case level for Web testing User can run Web and API test scenarios on a single run instance, or separate instances, as per requirement.

 ```